diogomatoschaves/stratestic/README.md

   <img src="stratestic/utils/drawings/vectorized_results.png" style="width: 100%" />
 </p>

+<a name="iterative-backtesting"></a>
 ### Iterative Backtesting

-The `IterativeBacktester` class is a backtesting framework that allows you to test trading strategies on historical price data.
+The `IterativeBacktester` is a backtesting class that allows you to test trading strategies on historical price data.
 It works by iterating through each historical data point and simulating trades based on your strategy.
-Below is an example of how you would backtest the `MovingAverageCrossover` strategy.
+This feature allows for a greater degree of flexibility, allowing you to add more complex logic to the strategies.
+Below is an example of how you would use this class to backtest the `MovingAverageConvergenceDivergence` strategy.

 ```python
 from stratestic.backtesting import IterativeBacktester